gmbss0/papers-and-links/papers/2025/README.md

 # Papers 2025

+## Information Retrieval
+- [Last but Not Late Interaction for Listwise Document Reranking](https://arxiv.org/abs/2509.25085) -> Documents to be reranked go all into the SAME transformer pass (not in a batch).
+They introduce document embeddings as document delimeter, that go into a lightweight projector.
+Finally, these are used as embeddings to compute cosine-similarity with the query embedding.
+Results seem to be close to qwen3-reranker-4B and better than the 0.6B reranker
+- [Qwen3 Embedding: Advancing Text Embedding and Reranking Through Foundation Models](https://arxiv.org/abs/2506.05176) -> Family of embedding and reranking models of size 0.6B / 4B and 8B.
+Reranking is framed as a text generation problem where the LM gets the an instruction, a query and a document and is encouraged to output "yes" or "no".
+The probability for the next token being "yes" is used as reranking score.
+According to authors it is important to modify the instruction tailored to each task.
+This can have impact the recall by "1-5%".

 ## LLM techniques
 - [CoT reasoning a mirage?](https://arxiv.org/abs/2508.01191) -> additional evidence that CoT is not "reasoning"; instead the authors refer to it as "structured pattern matching", as CoT performance quickly degrades even when going slightly beyond the training data distribution